Billionaire-Backed Sperm Racing: Gamifying Fertility in a Biohacked World

 “Is that…a backstroke?”

-There are affordable at-home sperm testing kits now that analyze motility, concentration, and more from the privacy of your bathroom.
+You don’t need to join a race to learn about your fertility, there are affordable at-home sperm testing kits now that analyze motility, concentration, and more from the privacy of your bathroom.

 YO Home Sperm Test — an FDA-cleared, smartphone-compatible test that gives you results in minutes.